 The lumberjack opens his eyes wearily, body sore from the previous day’s 16 hours of labor.
 The air is crisp and thick, weighed down heavily by the early morning moisture of the forest.
 There is a stillness that he loves about this time of day.
 It’s just before the others have risen.
 It’s before the saws begin to feed their endless appetite of oak, ash, fir, and pine.
-Lifting the dark, gritty, scalding coffee to his lips, he mentally counts the days he has been gone from his family.
+He lifts the dark, gritty, scalding coffee to his lips.
+Then he mentally counts the days since he last saw his family.
 He silently laments how many more lay ahead of him before he can see his wife.
 Because the job is all there is.
 The job means security for his family.
 The job means he may one day own his own mill.
 But the job is never done.

 Finishing his coffee, he pulls on his boots and reaches for his single-bitted axe.
 It fits in his hand perfectly, the handle worn and shaped by sweat, blood, and an incalculable number of swings.
 His calloused thumb passes gently over the edge, checking for nicks that can be quickly filed off.
 His mind begins to prepare for the day.
 He pushes all thoughts of family to the side, suspending actual time because there is only the job.
 He joins his crew in the back of the wagon pulled by the ancient gray draft horse.
 In an hour they’ll be far from camp, wrestling with their two-man saws, dancing with death in a ballet of wood chips, falling giants, and meager pay.
 This is his life and he would choose no other.
 He is a lumberjack.